 As part of the course we will be reviewing "critical incidents" together.
-You have received a "Critical Incident Template" attached to the PDF.
+You have received a "Critical Incident Template" attached to the PDF version of your prep (linked at top of page).
 Please read and follow the guidelines.
-This will take about 30 min to prepare.
-Consider it a “case study” that had a cultural element(s) at play that would be good to discuss with the group.
+This will take about 30 min to write.
+Consider it a “case study” with a cultural element(s) at play that would be good to discuss with the group.
 It does not need to be a counseling issue and could be in the broader educational context.
-Please send your Critical Incident to email@example.com
+Please bring your Critical Incident to the course.

-...your required online portal for everything related to your CTC course, including all necessary course materials which will be available approximately 10 days before the start of your course.
+...your required online portal for everything related to your CTC course.

 Use this access code to join your course group in Schoology.